-These upper-level courses are offered at Pine Valley to further challenge students in the core content areas and to prepare them for college-level coursework.
+These upper-level courses are offered at Pine Valley to further challenge students in the core content areas and prepare them for college-level coursework.
 Students must be dedicated to the coursework as they require a substantial commitment of time and effort.

-All students enrolled in an AP course are expected to take the AP exam for that course at the end of the year; the school will cover the costs of the exams for these students.
-If the AP course content is also one to which a Regents examination is tied, students would also be required to take the Regents exam (i.e., US History, Global Studies, English Language Arts).
+All students enrolled in an AP course are expected to take the AP exam for that course at the end of the year, free of charge to the student.
+If the AP course content is tied to a Regents examination, students must also take the Regents exam (i.e., US History, Global Studies, English Language Arts).
 AP exams are administered nationwide in May by the College Board and will take place during the school day at Pine Valley.
 Students will register online with the College Board and order their exams; this process will be shared with students in their AP class at the beginning of each year.

 If students score a three or higher (on a scale of 1-5), they could earn college credit, skip intro-level courses, or both at thousands of U.S. colleges and universities.
 Earning credit in high school means paying for fewer credits in college.
 It also opens their college schedule, allowing them to take more electives, pursue a second major, or study abroad.
 Taking AP courses can positively impact college applications regardless of the AP exam score.
-College admissions officers understand that college faculty play a strong role in AP curriculum development.
-Therefore, students who challenge themselves in AP courses and successfully complete the course are viewed more favorably.
+Students who challenge themselves in AP courses and successfully complete the course are often viewed more favorably to college admissions professionals.